 Dr. Bishop is the Jane B. and Edwin P. Jenevein, M.D.
 Chair in Pathology and Director of Surgical Pathology and Head and Neck Pathology at UT Southwestern.
-A native Texan, Dr. Bishop is from Arlington, TX and received his undergraduate and medical degrees at Texas Tech University in Lubbock, Texas.
-He completed his pathology residency at The Johns Hopkins Hospital in Baltimore and received training head and neck pathology with Dr. William Westra.
+A native Texan, Dr. Bishop received his undergraduate and medical degrees at Texas Tech University in Lubbock, Texas.
+He completed his pathology residency at The Johns Hopkins Hospital in Baltimore with special training head and neck pathology.
 Dr. Bishop served as faculty at Johns Hopkins, where he reached the rank of associate professor and was the Director of the Immunohistochemistry laboratory and associate director of the head and neck pathology consult practice.

 - Medical School